 Who can be held accountable for the displayed content?
 To whom does the displayed heritage belong?
+To the museum or the temporary curators?

 Some held out hope that the collection might have been digitised, but this possibility gave little solace to those whose identities were shaped and bolstered by the tangible presence of sacred or historically significant items.

 The universe of emotions related to tangible heritage and their untranslatabilities is what we should concentrate on, as they generate conflicts of immense proportions in individuals and are the reason why visitors still go to museums.
-I believe there is a strong need to show weaknesses to create emotional bonds in society and museums are no exceptions: on the contrary, thanks to their authority they have the potential to do so.
+I believe that nowadays there is a strong need to show weaknesses to create emotional bonds within broad society and museums are no exceptions: on the contrary, thanks to their authority they have the potential to do so.
 Facing the fact that museums will stay systems of control, I ask myself how can a museum (digitised or physical) be transparent toward its visitors and show its partiality.
 What would happen if visitors were provided with emotional maps relating to their feelings and the exhibits before entering the exhibition space, a guide of emotions instead of a table of contents?
 It would be again an ever changing manipulative narrative, but it would be honest in its methods and this seems to be something museums have fail to be over centuries.

 How could we though regulate the potential surveillance system that this would generate?
 Could we at all?